 In the lead-up to the UN Climate Change Conference (COP26) in Glasgow, Scotland in November, governments are being asked to come forward with ambitious 2030 emission reduction plans.
 A report by the IEA highlights that appliance standards will play a critical role in energy efficiency policy over the next decade.

 The Call to Action urges governments to commit to fast, ambitious action on appliance and equipment energy efficiency.
 It is part of the COP26 Energy Transition Campaign from the UK.
 When a country signs on to the Call to Action, it is taking A substantial step to reduce emissions and move closer to the goal of net zero.
-So far, governments from Brazil, Chile, Colombia, Denmark, Germany, Ghana, India, Korea, Sweden and the United Kingdom have signed onto the commitment.
+So far, governments from Brazil, Chile, Colombia, Denmark, Germany, Ghana, India, Japan, Korea, Nigeria, Sweden and the United Kingdom have signed onto the commitment.
 This map will be updated as more countries join.

 To join the Product Efficiency Call to Action, contact Nick Jeffrey at email@example.com.